 Classic and advanced policies

-Classic policy expressions are no longer supported from Citrix ADC 12.0 build 56.20 onwards and as an alternative, Citrix recommends you to use Advanced policies.
-For more information, see Advanced Policies
+Classic policy expressions are discouraged from being used from NetScaler 12.0 build 56.20 onwards and as an alternative, Citrix recommends you to use Advanced policies.
+For more information, see Advanced Policies.
+Classic policies currently have limited support and will be removed in the future.

 Classic policies evaluate basic characteristics of traffic and other data.
 For example, classic policies can identify whether an HTTP request or response contains a particular type of header or URL.

-Advanced policies can perform the same type of evaluations as classic policies.
+Advanced policies, also known as default syntax policies, can perform the same type of evaluations as classic policies.
 In addition, default syntax policies enable you to analyze more data (for example, the body of an HTTP request) and to configure more operations in the policy rule (for example, transforming data in the body of a request into an HTTP header).

-In addition to assigning a policy an action or profile, you bind the policy to a particular point in the processing associated with the Citrix ADC features.
+In addition to assigning a policy an action or profile, you bind the policy to a particular point in the processing associated with the NetScaler features.
 The bind point is one factor that determines when the policy will be evaluated.

 Benefits of using advanced policies

-Default syntax policies use a powerful expression language that is built on a class-object model, and they offer several options that enhance your ability to configure the behavior of various Citrix ADC features.
+Default syntax policies use a powerful expression language that is built on a class-object model, and they offer several options that enhance your ability to configure the behavior of various NetScaler features.
 With default syntax policies, you can do the following:

 - Perform fine-grained analyses of network traffic from layers 2 through 7.